auth0-samples/auth0-python-web-app/README.md

 uv sync
 ```

-2. Copy `.env.example` to `.env` and fill in your Auth0 credentials:
+2. Fill in your Auth0 credentials in the `.env` file:

 ```
 AUTH0_DOMAIN=your-tenant.auth0.com